Drakso/startup-idea-start-here/README.md

-# Startup - Bootstrapping yourself beyond the idea phase 🦝
+# Bootstrapping your startup beyond the idea phase 🦝

 - [Introduction](#introduction)
 - [Your idea is great.
 But is it really?](#your-idea-is-great-but-is-it-really)